launchdarkly/featureflags/4 - Cleaning Up.md

-## Tips to reduce technical debt during implementation.
+## Tips to reduce technical debt during implementation
 #### Cleaning Code Patterns & Avoiding Technical Debt
 Increased technical debt is a common objection to implementing feature flags.
 Here’s our suggested approach for avoiding crufty if/then branches you’ll have to clean up later.